DEVO27/Banking-System/README.md

 1000
 ```

-- ``3.
-Do transfer`` transfers funds to another credit card from the current working card on file.
+- **3. Do transfer:** transfers funds to another credit card from the current working card on file.
 The card entered must be of a valid length and pass the Luhn algorithm test.
  ```
  Enter card number:
  4000003184705263